American Indian Relations

 Indigenous Perspectives on Cultural Property Lecture Series

 This lecture series was begun in 2015 with the specific goal of featuring tribal colleagues who wish to educate the public about the issues, controversies, successes, and challenges they experience when dealing with cultural property.
-To date, there have been 7 installments of this series, the latest on October 17, 2018.

 ASM curators strive to include Native perspectives and voices in all aspects of their work, which includes not only issues related to collections care, but exhibits and public programs as well.